toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [av](https://github.com/aviator-co/av) - A command line tool to manage stacked PRs with Aviator.
 * [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
 * [Awesome Finder](https://github.com/mingrammer/awesome-finder) - Search the awesome lists from the command line.
+* [chuckle-cli](https://github.com/seburbandev/chuckle-cli) - An application that utilises an API in order to print out jokes in your terminal.
 * [dawson](https://github.com/will-moss/dawson) - Track your project's statistics on Hacker News and Github, and get notified on every new interaction.
 * [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (HTML version) from the terminal.
 * [Fjira](https://github.com/mk-5/fjira) - The fuzziest Jira command line tool in the world.